Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 + Patch for Knights of the Nine
     Adds only Umarils sword to the upgrader tool
     All other items can be upgraded in the DLC itself
++ Patch for Horse Armor
+    Makes the Alluring Carrot work with armored horses as well

 == Requirements ==
 This mod requires the latest Oblivion Patch v1.2.0416 with Shivering Isles (for example GotY edition, Steam, GOG) OBSE is NOT required
-KotN and the other small DLCs are neither required nor supported at the moment It is strongly recommended to use the Unofficial Oblivion Patch and Unofficial Shivering Isles Patch as well, as they fix numerous bugs in the game that might otherwise cause problems.
-Whenever Nameless Overhaul touches the same records, changes of the UOP have been included where possible.
+KotN and the other small DLCs are not required
+It is strongly recommended to use the Unofficial Oblivion Patch and Unofficial Shivering Isles Patch as well, as they fix numerous bugs in the game that might otherwise cause problems.
+Whenever Nameless Overhaul touches the same records, changes of the UOP have been included.

 ==========================================